 To enable or disable a particular address family in RBFS, use "status <enable|disable>" CLI.
-For details, see [ldpug:ldp_overview:::ldp-address-family].
+For details, see LDP Address Family Configuration.

 When LDP is enabled on an interface that supports both IPv4 and IPv6, LDP will start exchanging IPv4 hellos.
 To send an IPv6 hello, the source IPv6 address must be configured.
-For details about configuring the source address, see [ldpug:ldp_overview:::ldp-instance-config].
+For details about configuring the source address, see LDP Instance Configuration.

 By default, both IPv4 and IPv6 hello will use the same transport preference as IPv6, but this can be changed by using the "connection-preference <ipv4|ipv6>" CLI.
-For details, see [ldpug:ldp_overview:::ldp-instance-config].
+For details, see LDP Instance Configuration.